JorjaF/m0_github_challenge/github_steps.md

 # GitHub Steps

-Describe in your own words how to establish a connection between a local repository and a remote repository on GitHub.
+Describe in your own words how to establish a connection between a local repository and a remote repository on GitHub. first you fork, then you clone, then you push